 Cats, which are part of the Felidae family, are some of the smallest carnivores that are protected by humans.
 Their retractable claws are incredibly useful, allowing them to maintain their balance, catch their prey, and protect themselves from threats.
 One of the telltale signs of a domestic cat is found in their skull, showing off sharp canine teeth that they inherited from their wild ancestors.
 With heightened hearing and smell, even cute cats can be resourceful hunters.
+They are one of the first animals to be domesticated.

 The 13 Top Cat Characteristics Listed